NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 }
 ```

-`b:On` and `{b:On}` stands for change the input cluster's boolean b to TURE only.
+`b:On` and `{b:On}` stands for change the input cluster's boolean b to TRUE only.
 Other elements keep as before.

-`b:On;str:abcdef` and `{b:On;str:abcdef}` stands for change the input cluster's boolean b to TURE and String str to "abcdef".
+`b:On;str:abcdef` and `{b:On;str:abcdef}` stands for change the input cluster's boolean b to TRUE and String str to "abcdef".
 Other elements keep as before.

+### Other DataType

+Other Datatype will be treated as variant and use CSM-HexStr for data transformation.

 ## Know Issue